HURRICANE-ISLAND/AQ_environmental_data/README.md

 TCM_raw - all raw data from TCM device

-TCM_enviro - cleaned .csv for average/maximum/minimum daily current data and 30-minute-interval temperature data for corresponding data collection dates
+TCM_tidy - cleaned .csv for average/maximum/minimum daily current data and 30-minute-interval temperature data for corresponding data collection dates

 TCM.Rmd - R markdown file of code used for TCM data cleaning and organization TCM_vis.Rmd - R markdown file of code combining data sheets and simple visualization, to be used as more data is collected